atolab/fog05-doc/mdbook/src/fim/basic_example.md

-# Example : LXD container descriptor
+# Deploying an LXD container descriptor with fog05

 The following code presents a basic example of an LXD container descriptor that can be deployed using Eclipse fog05